localoptimum/sandman/README.md

 ### How fast is it?

-2E+06 neutrons down an elliptic guide in around 10 milliseconds on a GTX 1060.
+Benchmarked against standard code (VITESS) the raw computation is x18 faster.
+Taking into account the inversion of the geometry, it is >3000x faster.

-### What Guide Geometries are Supported?
+### What Components are Supported?

-* Straight pieces
+* Straight pieces of guide
-* Curved pieces
+* Curved pieces of guide
 * Multichannel benders
 * Elliptic curves (polygon)
 * Parabolic curves (not tested yet)
+* 1D wavelength monitor
+* Horizontal phase space map

 ## Introduction